 I am privileged to be among the few recognized wildlife artists from the Caribbean.
-I have opened up new horizons beyond the Caribbean, having relocated to Nairobi, Kenya from 2014 up until the middle of 2019, followed by a posting to Panama City, Panama, as I continue my professional career with the UN Environment Programme (UNEP).
+I have opened up new horizons beyond the Caribbean, having relocated to Nairobi, Kenya from 2014 up until the middle of 2019, followed by a posting to Panama City, Panama, as I continue my professional career with the United Nations Environment Programme (UNEP).

 I was born in Toronto, Canada, the eldest of three children, to a St. Lucian father and Jamaican mother.
 From the age of five, I grew up on the beautiful island of Saint Lucia, one of the ‘gems’ of the Eastern Caribbean.
 I always had a knack for drawing, an interest cultivated through my secondary school years, where I was tutored in art by Luigi St. Omer, son of famed St. Lucian artist, the late Sir Dustan St. Omer.
 Following school I went on to work with the St. Lucia Forestry Division and have remained in the environmental field in my professional career.
 It was from my early days with the Forestry Department (mid-1980s) my love for wildlife and environmental art became inseparable from my career (read more under my professional profile).